IRL2/nanover-docs/source/concepts/applications.rst

 form ``object.<TYPE>.<IDENTIFIER>``.

 Positions are translation vectors in simulation space expressed as an array of 3 values.
 Colors as arrays of RGBA components between 0 and 1.
-Sizes as a uniform scaling factor.
+Sizes are a uniform scaling factor.

 The three supported scene object types are: